Step-by-step instructions for tasks related to University credit:

 Goods - Goods or merchandise that does not qualify as a restricted item and are within your spending limits.
 These might be items you would have used petty cash, or a direct pay reimbursement for prior to obtaining a PCard.
 Examples would be building maintenance supplies, safety supplies, electrical supplies, etc.

 Foodservice: Foodservice (catering) requires all charges to be paid using PCard.
-A Hospitality Form must be completed and signed for all foodservice purchases.
+A Food & Beverage/Community Relations Event Approval Form must be completed and signed for all foodservice purchases.
 Please contact the PCard Program Administrator if the charge is over the Cardholder's monthly or single purchase limit.
 A one-time increase can be arranged with approval from the appropriate Vice President.

 Service and Repairs -Off Campus low risk services such as dry cleaning.